jendave/token-action-hud-ironsworn/README.md

 - Mark progress, make Progress Rolls for Connection, Vow and Progress tracks.
 - Create new Connection, Vow and Progress tracks.
 - Make Progress Roll for Ironsworn Bondset track.
+- Tooltips for Stats, Meters, Impacts, and Combat Position.
 - Move the HUD and choose to expand the menus up or down.

 ### Supported Systems